-13. Volunteer Activities
+13. Volunteer Activities such as Board Service

-The Fund encourages volunteering by Fund Personnel.
+The Fund encourages volunteering by Fund Personnel, including serving on the boards of nonprofit organizations, as volunteering provides valuable direct charitable contributions to the nonprofit sector and also contributes to the professional development of Fund Personnel.
 At the same time, it is important to ensure that organizations with which Fund Personnel are affiliated as volunteers have no unfair advantage in the competition for grants from the Fund.